Jorge-Dona/Barcoding/README.md

 Doña, J., Diaz‐Real, J., Mironov, S., Bazaga, P., Serrano, D., and Jovani, R. (2015).
 DNA barcoding and mini‐barcoding as a powerful tool for feather mite studies.
 Molecular Ecology Resources, 15, 1216-1225

-Vierna, J*., Doña J*., Vizcaíno, A., Serrano D and Jovani, R. Increasing the number of PCR cycles in DNA metabarcoding: how much do we risk?
-In prep. (*Authors contributed equally to this work).
+Vierna, J*., Doña J*., Vizcaíno, A., Serrano D and Jovani, R. More PCR cycles in DNA metabarcoding does not increase point mutations.
+In rev. (*Authors contributed equally to this work).